 You were able to tune out what you didn’t want to listen to, what you didn’t want to pay attention to.

-Imagine your mind as the booming base.
+Imagine your mind as the booming bass.

 Imagine your mind as the song on the radio.